-All my land has been managed organically since I bought it and fortunately little herbicide and pesticide was used by my predecessors and so there has always been a good deal of wildlife, which is increasing with careful management of the various habitats.
+All my land and that owned or leased by Shropshire Wildlife Trust [SWT] has been managed organically since we acquired it and fortunately little herbicide or pesticide was used by our predecessors and so there has always been a good deal of wildlife.

-Even the gardens contain an increasing number of toads, frogs & newts and I nearly put my bare hand on a grass snake one year, no problem once I was sure it was not an adder!
-Julia also likes snakes which is just as well as they appreciate her large warm poly-tunnel & compost heaps.
+Even my garden contains an increasing number of toads, frogs & newts and I nearly put my bare hand on a grass snake one year, no problem once I was sure it was not an adder!
+Heather also likes snakes which is just as well as they appreciate her large warm poly- tunnel & compost heaps.

 FIELDS – see map above.

 Conservation grazing with cattle & sheep is designed to maximise the wild-flower biodiversity – see the “Farming” page for details.